Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-Microsoft Access already has inbuilt data Import and Export options.
+Microsoft Access already has built-in data Import and Export options.

 An Image of the output Access Table, with a single column, is given below for reference.